 Since the Darien hinders all travelers by land between North and South America, it has earned the name “Darien Gap”.

 The history of the exploration of the Darién includes many picturesque and disastrous episodes.
 At the end of the XVII century while the great European powers like Spain and England were intent on colonizing vast areas on the planet, the first country to attempt to explore the isthmus of the Darien was Scotland, which was in a difficult period both at political and economic level.
 An ambitious plan was devised to establish a colony called “New Caledonia” in the hope of establishing trade with the Far East.
 The expedition set sail in July 1698, with about 1300 people on board, who, after settling on the mainland, were hindered by the equatorial climate of the region, combined with a poor organization of the expedition.
 These factors soon caused the spread of malarial fever and the subsequent death of many settlers.
 In July of the following year the colony was abandoned and only 300 settlers survived and returned to Scotland on a ship.
-In 1850 the whole world imagined Darien as the site for a glorious canal linking the Atlantic Ocean with the Pacific, so Isaac Strain, a young ambitious lieutenant of the United States Navy, took command of an exploratory expedition in the hope of identify the final route through the Panama isthmus.
+In 1850 the whole world imagined Darien as the site for a glorious canal linking the Atlantic Ocean with the Pacific (the Panama Canal had not yet been built), so Isaac Strain, a young ambitious lieutenant of the United States Navy, took command of an exploratory expedition in the hope of identify the final route through the Panama isthmus.
 Unfortunately the members of the expedition fell into ruin deceived by false maps of a fraudulent former explorer.
 The expedition faced two unmapped mountain ranges, hostile native populations and an ordeal of hunger, fatigue and disease, with the final desperation where some men conspired to commit cannibalism.
 The detailed account of the events of the expedition led by Isaac Strain is narrated in the book “The Darkest Jungle”.

 The first vehicular crossing of the Darien Gap was made in 1960 with a Land Rover (La Cucaracha Cariñosa), a Jeep of the Trans-Darién Expedition, driven by Amado Araúz with 3 other people including his wife.
 They left the locality of Chepo in Panama on February 2 and reached Quibdó in Colombia on June 17th in 136 days.
 To overcome the jungle it was necessary to build bridges and rafts, covering most of the distance on the Colombian side by sailing along the Atrato river.